osmo-gsm-tester: allow running binaries for a whole suite, or only for a single test

 This should be generically similar for processes run or "passive" resources allocated.
 Details follow.

-#1 Updated by neels about 2 years ago
+#1 Updated by neels over 2 years ago

 Make sure that at the end of a suite run, all those programs/resources not torn down by the tests are definitely cleaned up and resources are freed.